Goalkeepers steal World Cup limelight despite goal flurry

 Keepers at the 2010 tournament complained even before the World Cup started that the official ball used in combination with the high altitude made it near impossible to judge its track as it twisted and turned past them.

-Another obvious reason is that defenses at this tournament are far more open, with play flowing back and forth.
+Another obvious reason is that defences at this tournament are far more open, with play flowing back and forth.

-Looking at both Italy and Germany, their defenses at this tournament are only a pale shadow of their once granite-like backlines.
+Looking at both Italy and Germany, their defences at this tournament are only a pale shadow of their once granite-like backlines.

 Spain's tiki-taka game of possession that reduced speed to a snail's pace is also out of fashion, making open play in Brazil look like a racing car compared to South Africa.